Vishdom2304/SearchMe/README.md

 #### Due to the time contraints I was not able to give a lot of attention to the CSS part but I tried making it smooth and polished and also tried to design it in some  accordance with the smallcase website.

-#### The Website is hosted on Netlify and the link to the hosted website is added in the description section.
+#### The Website is hosted on Netlify and the link to the hosted website is added in the About section.